ECE 4252/8803 – Fundamentals of Machine Learning (FunML)

 An introduction to the fundamentals and applications of Machine Learning.

-Textbook: Inprint. (will be published)
+Inprint. (will be published)

 Prerequisite: ECE 2026 [min C] (or equivalent)